James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 including watercolor, and

 gouache for example, may be found to be appropriate search criteria.
 This field includes the support,

-the works inclusion in this corpus.
-The support may have been changed from the time when the work was
+works inclusion in this corpus.
+The support may have been changed from the time when the work was first

-oil recorded here as being on loose canvas, may later have received conservation attention, and found
+recorded here as being on loose canvas, may later have received conservation attention, and found to

 in the Keyword Field.
 This will bring up all